RobotlegsJS/RobotlegsJS-Framework/README.md

     .install(PixiBundle)
     .install(PalidorPixiExtension)
     .configure(new ContextView(this.stage))
-    .configure(PalidorConfig)
+    .configure(MyPalidorConfig)
     .initialize();
 ```

 + **MVCSBundle:** Installs a number of extensions and configurations for developers who are comfortable with the typical [RobotlegsJS](https://github.com/RobotlegsJS/RobotlegsJS) setup.
 + **PixiBundle:** Installs a view / mediator layer provided by [RobotlegsJS-Pixi](https://github.com/RobotlegsJS/RobotlegsJS-Pixi).
 + **PalidorPixiExtension:** It is the extension itself.
-+ **PalidorConfig:** The Class that implements the Robotlegs's IConfig and will be responsible for map all your Views and FloatingViews.
++ **MyPalidorConfig:** The Class that implements the Robotlegs's IConfig and will be responsible for map all your Views and FloatingViews.

 ### Step 2 - Mapping the Views/FloatingViews